metno/pyaro/docs/how-to-add-new-reader.rst

         url = "https://link_to/your_backend/documentation"

-``TimeSeriesReader`` subclass methods and attributes are detailed in the following.
+``TimeseriesReader`` subclass methods and attributes are detailed in the following.

 .. _RST open_dataset: